 About Scott Mactavish:

-Scott Mactavish is a filmmaker, author, entrepreneur, and proud father of three boys.
+Scott Mactavish is a filmmaker, best-selling author and proud father of three boys.
 His national appearances include Fox News, NBC, PBS, MSNBC, and CBS, and he has been a guest speaker at corporations and universities around the country, including Penn State and the University of Virginia.

 Born deep in the Appalachian Mountains, he escaped by joining the US Navy at age 17.
 He served aboard the USS L.Y.
 Spear and Submarine Squadron Six and was stationed in California, Cuba, Norfolk and the North Atlantic.
 He was Co-captain of the Atlantic Military Championship soccer team and received an Honorable Discharge after four years of active duty and two years reserve duty.